yangzai/zio-config/functional_scala_2020.md

 * Is your config typesafe?
 * How do you accumulate the errors?
 * How do you document your config?
-* How do you set an example of your config for users?
+* How do you set an example of your config for the end user?
 * How do you manage multiple sources in your config?

 We will cover these and a lot more..